MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md

     Accessibility warnings displayed in the Issues tool
 :::image-end:::

+For detailed walkthrough steps, navigate to [View the Accessibility section of the Issues tool](test-issues-tool.md#view-the-accessibility-section-of-the-issues-tool).

 ### Automatically checking that input fields have labels

-For detailed walkthrough steps, see [Check that input fields have labels](accy-test-issues-tool.md#check-that-input-fields-have-labels).

 The first warning displayed is "Form elements must have labels: Element has no title attribute.
 Element has no placeholder attribute".
 When you expand this section and then select the **Open in Elements** link, the **Elements** tool opens, with the element highlighted in the DOM tree.
 The **Styles** tab shows the CSS that's applied to the element.